Waking up early is an ultimate lifehack to create time for what matters most

 Your goal is to put your subconscious mind to work.
 Alarm goes off – you stand up.
 Alarm goes off – you stand up.
 Rinse and repeat.

 Try to follow this pattern exactly in the morning when your wake up alarm goes off.
 Don’t think about what you need to do, don’t rationalize, just repeat your routine.
+And remember to put your alarm clock far from your bed so you have to physically get up.

 I could not try this wake up trick because by the time I’d read about it I already had built a strong habit of waking up early.
 But if you still struggle with it and have difficulty waking up, you should give it a try.